jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 ## Conclusion

 By using the tools and processes presented in this article, development teams can improve the software release process and deliver high-quality software faster with efficiency, better accuracy and quality.
+Do you have any idea for improvement or have you been working differently?
+Let me know in the comments and let's discuss so I can learn more from your experience as well!